 When will I know if my application has been successful?

-Successful projects will be announced at the 2020 Mid Year Celebration of Journalism on the evening of June 17, 2020.
+Successful projects will be announced on a date to be confirmed.
 All applicants will be contacted.

 Can my publication pair up with a project or republish the funded stories?

 If you’re a commissioning editor you should definitely reach out to your favourite freelancers to encourage them to pitch you a project.